FMC study schemas

 This does not mean that the Schemas are a replacement for the full lectures or the study of the illustrated topic from different angles of perspective.
 This inner soul work by the student remains.
 However, the Schemas present a toolbox with building blocks to support that inner work.
 It allows for easy reference, as one can juxtapose several schemas to make connections, etc.

-New feature - information page per Schema
+Feature - information page per Schema

 As part of a new updated way of managing schemas, a specific information page per schema can be added.
 If it exists, the schema number appears bold and is clickable on any page on the site.